willdavidson05/almanack/src/almanac/garden-circle/contributing.md

 # Contributing

-First of all, thank you for contributing to the Software Gardening Almanac! 🎉 💯 🪴 We're absolutely grateful for the kindness of your effort applied to grow this project into the best that it can be.
+First of all, thank you for contributing to the Software Gardening Almanac! 🎉 💯 🪴 We're so grateful for the kindness of your effort applied to grow this project into the best that it can be.

 This document contains guidelines on how to most effectively contribute to this project.

-If you are stuck or would like clarifications, please feel free to ask any questions or for help.
+If you would like clarifications, please feel free to ask any questions or for help.
-We suggest asking for help in a location which is near where help is needed (for example, in a GitHub issue or a pull request) by ["at (@) mentioning"](https://github.blog/2011-03-23-mention-somebody-they-re-notified/) a Software Gardening Almanac maintainer (for example, `@username`).
+We suggest asking for help from GitHub where you may need it (for example, in a GitHub issue or a pull request) by ["at (@) mentioning"](https://github.blog/2011-03-23-mention-somebody-they-re-notified/) a Software Gardening Almanac maintainer (for example, `@username`).

 ## Code of conduct

-This project is governed by our [Code of Conduct (CoC) policy](https://github.com/software-gardening/almanac?tab=coc-ov-file) (located [here](https://github.com/software-gardening/.github/blob/main/CODE_OF_CONDUCT.md)).
+Our [Code of Conduct (CoC) policy](https://github.com/software-gardening/almanac?tab=coc-ov-file) (located [here](https://github.com/software-gardening/.github/blob/main/CODE_OF_CONDUCT.md)) governs this project.
-By participating, you are expected to uphold this code.
+By participating in this project, we expect you to uphold this code.
 Please report unacceptable behavior by following the procedures listed under the [CoC Enforcement section](https://github.com/software-gardening/almanac?tab=coc-ov-file#enforcement).

 ## Security